'None Of This Is True': Protests Become Fertile Ground for Online Disinformation

 The image would shock just about anyone: a fire so large that it seems to stretch halfway up the 550-foot-tall Washington Monument, and burning so bright that it dramatically illuminated the landmark.

-The image quickly went viral on Twitter, not unlike a number of other rumors that spread during moments of uncertainty and chaos over the weekend, and which showed how the intense polarization of the current moment is fertile ground for online disinformation campaigns.
+The image quickly went viral on Twitter, not unlike a number of other rumors that spread during moments of uncertainty and chaos over the weekend and that showed how the intense polarization of the moment is fertile ground for online disinformation campaigns.

-A CNN reporter was accused by some protesters of being a D.C. police officer in disguise, forcing the network to clarify that he was one of their journalists on the ground.
+Some protesters accused a CNN reporter of being a Washington, D.C., police officer in disguise, forcing the network to clarify he was one of its journalists on the ground.

-"Stop retweeting #dcblackout," added CBS reporter Christina Ruffini.
+"Stop retweeting #dcblackout," CBS reporter Christina Ruffini added.
 "None of this is true.
 Eventually, even TV crews need to sleep, but ours and many others were out late into the night.
 Their phones worked.
 Live signal was strong.
 Many of these tweets are the same wording.
 Don't fall for whatever is happening here."

-Experts say the #dcblackout hashtag seemed to be the work of a"well-funded" and organized internet campaign, and a successful one at that.
+Experts said the #dcblackout hashtag seemed to be the work of a well-funded and organized Internet campaign, and a successful one at that.

-Many of the accounts promoting the #dcblackout claims had few followers themselves, indicating that they could have been created specifically for the purpose of spreading disinformation, said Alex Engler, a scholar at the Brookings Institution who has followed the use of social media and technology to spread propaganda.
+Many of the accounts promoting the #dcblackout claims had few followers, indicating they could have been created for the purpose of spreading disinformation, said Alex Engler, a scholar at the Brookings Institution who has followed the use of social media and technology to spread propaganda.

 "A lot of these accounts are pretty suspicious, especially the ones disseminating them at night.
 But there are very real people now promoting this.
-By 9 a.m. the fact that the origin of the story seems to be manufactured would already be obscured to you," he says.
+By 9 a.m. the fact that the origin of the story seems to be manufactured would already be obscured to you," Engler said.

-The #DCBlackout hashtag was approaching a million mentions by Monday afternoon, according to Clemson University communication professor Darren Linvill.
+The #dcblackout hashtag was approaching 1 million mentions by Monday afternoon, according to Clemson University communication professor Darren Linvill.

 A shifting strategy